Gasthaus zum Kreuz - Bijou

 The Fusion Frame: Where Swiss Meets Asian at Michelin Level

 Asian-Western fusion as a culinary category has a complicated reputation.
-It peaked in the 1990s as a fashionable shorthand, contracted under the weight of incoherent execution, and has since re-emerged in more considered forms at the leading end of the market.
+It peaked in the 1990s as a fashionable shorthand, contracted under the weight of incoherent execution, and has since re-emerged in more considered forms at the top end of the market.
 The versions that hold up under scrutiny share a common logic: they are not about mixing techniques indiscriminately but about sourcing ingredients and flavour principles from both traditions and finding structural affinities between them.
 Alpine Switzerland and East Asian cuisines share more than first impressions suggest: a common regard for fermentation, umami-adjacent depth in aged dairy and cured meats on the Swiss side, precision in cutting and temperature control that runs through Japanese and Chinese professional kitchens.

 Bijou's six-course surprise set menu positions itself inside this more disciplined fusion tradition.
 The surprise format is significant.
 It removes the negotiation between kitchen ambition and guest preference, allowing the menu to follow an internal logic rather than a commercial one.
 Guests can extend the menu or swap a course, which preserves flexibility without collapsing the underlying structure.
 That combination of fixed architecture with optional adjustment is a format that Michelin inspectors increasingly reward because it signals kitchen confidence without rigidity.
-The result earned Bijou its star in 2024, placing it in company with focus ATELIER in Vitznau, IGNIV Zürich by Andreas Caminada in Zurich, and peer Swiss tables operating at the €€€€ tier.
+The result earned Bijou its star in 2024, placing it in company with focus ATELIER in Vitznau and IGNIV Zürich by Andreas Caminada in Zurich.

 Sourcing Logic in an Alpine Village Context